sadafsadre/CS131/a2/README.md

 # Todo: A Simple Command-Line To-Do List

 ## What This Command Does
-`todo` is a lightweight command-line tool for managing a to-do list.
+`todo` is a  command-line tool for managing a to-do list.
 It allows users to quickly add, remove, and display tasks directly from the terminal.

 ## Why/When This Command is Useful
 - Helps users keep track of tasks without needing a full-fledged task manager.